 Intro

-Paul Michael Kurtz is a cultural, intellectual, and religious historian of modern Europe, with further expertise in ancient Judaism and Semitic studies.
-His research centers on the history of science/humanities: specifically, the formation, transmission, and circulation of knowledge about the ancient world both in and between Europe and the Middle East from 1770 to 1930.
+I am a cultural, intellectual, and religious historian of modern Europe, with a past life in Hebrew Bible and Semitic languages.
+My work now centers on the history of science: specifically, the formation and circulation of knowledge about the ancient world both in and between Europe, the Middle East, and India from 1770 to 1930.

 Work

-In his early work, Kurtz concentrated on historiography.
-Grounded in the history of biblical, classical, and oriental studies, it scrutinized the reception of antiquity, the shadow of Protestant theology, and the complexity of German Judaism in modern writings on the ancient world.
-Much of it examined the scholarly practices, the institutional settings, as well as the cultural, political, and religious ideas that shaped representations of early Judaism in the German Empire.
+In my early research, I concentrated on historiography.
+Grounded in the history of biblical, classical, and oriental studies, it examined the reception of antiquity, the shadow of Protestant theology, and the complexity of Jewishness in modern writings on the ancient world.
+Much of it considered the scholarly practices, the institutional settings, the political views, and the religious ideals that shaped representations of early Judaism during the German Empire.

-More recently, he has focused on metaphilology, exploring the science of texts.
-With this, he is Principal Investigator of the ERC Starting Grant PhiSci: Philology as Science in 19th-Century Europe.
-Here, Kurtz investigates philology as the premier science of the late eighteenth to early twentieth centuries.
-Specifically, this work analyzes philology as an integrated system of knowledge-production: a scientific network made up of humans and objects, practices and ideas, infrastructure and technology.
-It studies how they worked together to collect, circulate, and analyze cultural artifacts.
-His approach expands traditional work on the history of the humanities by combining an understanding of global and colonial history, media theory, informatics, and history of science.
+More recently, I have focused on metaphilology, exploring the science of texts.
+Here, I investigate philology as the premier science of the late eighteenth to early twentieth centuries.
+This work analyzes philology as an integrated system of knowledge-production: a scientific network made up of humans and objects, practices and ideas, infrastructure and technology.
+It studies how they worked together to collect and analyze cultural artifacts.
+With this line of research, I am Principal Investigator of the ERC Starting Grant PhiSci: Philology as Science in 19th-Century Europe.

-His publications appear in journals of history, religion, and culture, such as History & Theory, Critical Inquiry, Central European History, and Harvard Theological Review , as well as reference works like the New Cambridge Companion to Biblical Interpretation and Oxford History of Modern German Theology.
-His first monograph, on the historiography of ancient Israel in the German Empire, was published by Mohr Siebeck in 2018.
+My publications appear in journals of history, religion, and culture, such as History & Theory, Critical Inquiry, and Harvard Theological Review , as well as reference works like the New Cambridge Companion to Biblical Interpretation and Oxford History of Modern German Theology.
+My first monograph, on the historiography of ancient Israel in the German Empire, was published by Mohr Siebeck in 2018.
+The second, focused on the life, work, and letters of a forgotten historian and philosopher – and one of the last Jews to complete a doctorate in Nazi Germany – appeared with Penn State University Press in 2024.

 Person

-At Ghent, Kurtz is Associate Research Professor in History of Science ('BOF-ZAP', since 2022).
-Alongside his principal appointment in the Department of History, he also works with the Department of Philosophy & Ethics and with the German Studies Section.
-In addition, Kurtz is a Guest Lecturer at the University of Groningen and a Member of the Young Academy of Belgium.
+At Ghent, I am an Associate Research Professor in History of Science ('BOF-ZAP', since 2022).
+Alongside my principal appointment in the Department of History, I have worked with the Department of Philosophy & Ethics and the German Studies Section.
+I am also a Member of the Young Academy of Belgium and a Guest Lecturer at the University of Groningen.

-Previously, he was a Research Fellow of the Flemish Research Council at Ghent (2019–22), Marie Curie Fellow at the University of Cambridge and Queens’ College (2017–19), and Postdoctoral Researcher at the University of Göttingen (2016–17).
-In 2016, Kurtz earned a Dr. phil. in History at Göttingen, summa cum laude, where he first began as a Fulbright Scholar.
-During doctoral studies, he also held fellowships at the University of Chicago, Leibniz Institute of European History in Mainz, and Max Weber Centre for Advanced Studies in Erfurt.
+Previously, I was a Postdoctoral Fellow of the Flemish Research Council (2019–22), Marie Curie Fellow at the University of Cambridge and Queens’ College (2017–19), and Postdoctoral Researcher at the University of Göttingen (2016–17).
+In 2016, I earned a Dr. phil. in History at Göttingen, summa cum laude, where I first began as a Fulbright Scholar.
+During doctoral studies, I also held fellowships at the University of Chicago, Leibniz Institute of European History, and Max Weber Centre for Advanced Studies.
+This followed an MDiv at Princeton Theological Seminary.

 Nice and tidy as it may seem, this streamlined biography obscures many dark nights of academic precarity.
 It also omits the initial rejection of numerous articles and grant proposals.